canyon289/conference_playbook/_sources/02_basics/open_community_gatherings.md

 looks vastly different.
 And importantly the ways the humans in the process structure themselves and interact is different as well.

+At at high level companies and open source use the same technologies, tools, and acronyms.
+You'll find python, Continuous integration, testing, milling machines, lathes, and source code decompilers in both.
+But the way the humans organize and the motivation lead to different expectations, schedules, and motivations.

+So to reiterate this book will focus on planning conferences for open communities.
-Many of the principles will be the same just as they are with software development but when planning a conference around humans it's the intrinsic motivation of folks is relevant at each step.
+Many of the principles will be the same just as they are with software development but when planning a conference for a community the intrinsic motivation of folks is relevant at each step.
-So to reiterate we're going to focus this book solely on open communities.

-## A rundown Open Community Gatherings
+# An Overview of Open Community Gatherings
-Even after scoping down the communities we're still left with a vague definition of conferences, so to provide some context I'll enumerate the typical gatherings that open communities have before finally making our own definition of a conference.
+Now that we've scoped down what type of community we're focusing on, we're still left with a vague definition of conferences, so to provide some context I'll enumerate the typical gatherings that open communities have before finally making our own definition of a conference.

-### Unstructured get togethers
+## Unstructured Get togethers
 These go by names of Hacker Happy Hours, Social Hours, etc. They're largely unstructured other than setting a time and people just tend to show up, talk, and share ideas.
 Usually around 2 to 30 people or so show up.
 Because these are so easy to plan and run requiring almost no work they can